ndhuccc/FXGrayDither/Assignment1/Readme.md

 * Dithering techniques
 * "release" feature in GitHub
 * Markdown All in One extension of Visual Studio Code for offline markdown preview

+# Teacher's Comments
+* Excellent work and excellent report.
+* The report shows that you have good potential in doing good research.